 Introduce a Girl to Engineering Day

 Students and their parents or educators are invited to UT for an afternoon of engineering fun.
-UT’s national award winning Girl Day, presented by the Women in Engineering Program (WEP), gives over 2,000 first through eighth grade students a chance to:
+UT’s national award winning Girl Day, presented by the Women in Engineering Program (WEP), gives elementary and middle school students a chance to:

 Girl Day Reports and Documents

-Girls, boys, parents, teachers, counselors and school administrators: receive information about WEP events and select UT admissions announcements delivered straight to your e-mail inbox.
+Girls, boys, parents, teachers, counselors and school administrators: receive information about WEP & Community STEM events delivered straight to your e-mail inbox.

 Explore how engineers use their imagination and analytical skills to solve problems that change the world.
 Parents, teachers, counselors and students can find additional information about engineering through the following resources.